Vulvar cancer: Signs and symptoms

 Typically, a lesion presents in the form of a lump or ulcer on the labia majora and may be associated with itching, irritation, local bleeding or discharge, in addition to pain with urination or pain during sexual intercourse.
-The labia minora, clitoris, perineum and mons are less commonly involved.
+The labia minora, clitoris, perineum and mons pubis are less commonly involved.
 Due to modesty or embarrassment, people may put off seeing a doctor.

-Melanomas tend to display the typical asymmetry, uneven borders and dark discoloration as do melanomas in other parts of the body.
+Melanomas tend to display the typical asymmetry, uneven borders, and dark discoloration, as do melanomas in other parts of the body.

-Adenocarcinoma can arise from the Bartholin gland and present with a painful lump.
+Adenocarcinoma can arise from the Bartholin's gland and present with a painful lump.

 Causes

-Two main pathophysiological pathways are currently understood to contribute to development of vulvar cancer—human papillomavirus (HPV) infection and chronic inflammation or autoimmunity affecting the vulvar area.
+Two main pathophysiological pathways are currently understood to contribute to the development of vulvar cancer: human papillomavirus (HPV) infection and chronic inflammation or autoimmunity affecting the vulvar area.

 HPV DNA can be found in up to 87% of vulvar intraepithelial neoplasia (VIN) and 29% of invasive vulvar cancers; HPV 16 is the most commonly detected subtype in VIN and vulvar cancer, followed by HPV 33 and HPV 18.
 VIN is a superficial lesion of the skin that has not invaded the basement membrane—or a pre-cancer.
 VIN may progress to carcinoma in situ and, eventually, squamous cell cancer.

 Chronic inflammatory conditions of the vulva that may be precursors to vulvar cancer include lichen sclerosus, which can predispose to differentiated VIN.

 Risk factors

-Risk factors for vulvar cancer are largely related to the causal pathways above, involving exposure or infection with the HPV virus and/or acquired or innate auto-immunity.
+Risk factors for vulvar cancer are largely related to the causal pathways above, involving exposure or infection with the HPV virus and/or acquired or innate autoimmunity.